Manufactured Mobile Home Repair

 It doesn't matter if you own a Palm Harbor, Fleetwood, Clayton Homes, Horton, Oakwood, Champion, Redman, Schult or any other brand, the repairing guidelines supplied apply toward all single wide, double wide or triple wide manufactured homes.

 Don't cut corners.
 Do it right the first time, a poorly done repair costs you twice.

 Safety should always be the utmost priority.
 If you are not sure of your abilities, I advise you to select and hire licensed handyman, electrician or plumber.
-Ask your friends, neighbors and local dealerships who they use.
-Always ask for recommendations, certifications and references before allowing anyone to do any repair work.
+Ask your friends, neighbors and local dealerships for any services they use.
+Always ask for recommendations, certifications and references before allowing anyone to do any service repair work.

 Adhere to local zoning and planning department regulations before taking on any manufactured housing repairs therefore avoiding a citation for unauthorized repair work.